 Program Website

 The online Bachelor of Science in Psychology degree at McNeese State University is comprised of 120 hours of study.
-Non-traditional, working students benefit from the flexible, accelerated format, and courses are offered in six-week summer sessions as well as seven-week sessions throughout the standard academic year.
+Non-traditional, working students benefit from the flexible, accelerated format.
+Courses are offered in six-week summer sessions as well as seven-week sessions throughout the academic year.
 Students are required to either complete 15 hours in an academic discipline separate from psychology or choose a minor to complement their degree.
-Students may take a number of courses within the field including experimental methodology in psychology, social psychology, child psychology, human anatomy and physiology, adolescent psychology, and abnormal psychology.
+Students may take a number of courses within the field including:

 Degree Options: